nzbart/sqlgrep/README.md

 ## Usage

 ```
-./sqlgrep --help                                    # see all options
+# see all options
+./sqlgrep --help

+# search for needle in haystack database on localhost using trusted authentication
-./sqlgrep haystack_database needle                  # search for needle in haystack database using trusted authentication
+./sqlgrep haystack_database needle

+# search for needle in haystack database on the specified server using trusted authentication
-./sqlgrep haystack_database needle -u user -p pass  # search for needle in haystack database using username and password
+./sqlgrep haystack_database needle -s server

+# search for needle in haystack database on localhost using username and password
+./sqlgrep haystack_database needle -u user -p pass
 ```

 ## Features and limitations